Click below to send a pre-filled email calling for the Government to support this common sense project that has so many community benefits

 Find out more

-The proposed South-East Sports Hub will offer an essential sporting and recreational precinct in Melbourne’s south-eastern suburbs, servicing a population of over 350,000 people in an area already suffering the impacts of an acute shortage of district active open space.
+The proposed South East Sports Hub (SESH) will offer an essential sporting and recreational precinct in Melbourne’s south-eastern suburbs, servicing a population of over 350,000 people in an area already suffering the impacts of an acute shortage of district active open space.

 Find Out More